idlepickle/idp_Scriptlets/README.md

 Certain things may not work and I'm not liable if anything breaks, so run these at your own discretion.

-If you find these useful, [buying me a coffee](https://buymeacoffee.com/coffeeguzzler) to fuel my day will be very much appreciated.

 ## Usage